Rosalyn Carson-DeWitt, MD

 Many more people are infected with

 than ever develop an ulcer.
-Researchers are still trying to understand why some people infected with this kind of bacteria develop ulcers and others don’t.
-Researchers are also trying to learn how people become infected with
+It is not known why some people infected with this kind of bacteria develop ulcers while others don’t.
+It is also not known how people become infected with

 Meurer LN, Bower DJ.
 Management of

 Peptic ulcer disease.
 EBSCO DynaMed Plus website.
 Available at:

 http://www.dynamed.com/topics/dmp~AN~T116374/Peptic-ulcer-disease.
 Updated May 11, 2015.
 Accessed April 29, 2013.

 Peptic ulcer disease.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at:

 http://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/peptic-ulcer/Pages/overview.aspx.
 Updated April 30, 2012.
 Accessed April 29, 2013.